ruitaiS/capstone-1/README.md

 	<img src="/movielens/graphs/l3-tuning-square-fold-1.png" alt="L3 Tuning Fold 1" title="L1 Tuning Fold 1" style="float: right; margin-left: 5px; width: 30%;">
 </div>

-(TODO: Rephrase.
-Maybe talk more about what K-fold cross validation is.)
 As mentioned, the biasing effects are quite sensitive to the randomness of the training / test set split, and consequently so are their tuning parameters.
 To counteract this, the full dataset was split into 5 folds and the tuning process was run on each fold.
 The plots for the first fold are shown above (plots for the other folds are included in the repository, but omitted for brevity), and a summary of the tuned values across all five folds, along with the resulting RMSE, is presented below:

 <div align = "center">